 4. Tim McGraw

-One of the most well-known country singers Tim McGraw has been consistently releasing top hits for the past three decades and counting.
+One of the all-time greats, Tim McGraw, has been consistently releasing top hits for the past three decades and counting.
 Throughout his career, he sold more than 90 million records worldwide.

 McGraw started playing guitar in college, and in 1989 he moved to Nashville.
 He played in a bar until he was discovered and signed by Curb Records in 1990.